 Principal of the Year

-In December, 1998, Principal Janet Funk was named the Fairfax County Public Schools Principal of the Year.
+In November 1998, Principal Janet Funk was selected as the FCPS Principal of the Year and was the recipient of the Washington Post's Agnes Meyer Distinguished Educational Leadership Award.
+This award recognizes principals who go beyond the day-to-day demands of their positions to create exceptional learning environments for their schools.
 One nominating letter stated: “Mrs. Funk amazes all who know her when she addresses every student by name.
-On any given day, one might see her parading with the kindergarten class wearing a homemade ‘Spring’ bonnet… dancing at a sixth grade dance, reading a book with a child, or playing the flute in the school band.”
+On any given day, one might see her parading with the kindergarten class wearing a homemade Spring bonnet… dancing at a sixth grade dance, reading a book with a child, or playing the flute in the school band.”
 Principal Funk was also lauded for her work with the community, including organizing monthly “coffees” with parents and surveying them to get their thoughts on school planning.
+Additionally, in 2000, Principal Funk was the recipient of the School Bell Award from the Virginia Association of Elementary School Principals for her significant contributions to FCPS and to Halley Elementary School.